Schedule Your Screening Today!

-Their “quality of life” discussion always included pain management, chemotherapy and radiation, with a possibility of surgery.
+Their “quality of life” discussion always included pain management, chemotherapy and radiation, with the possibility of surgery.

-When a respected cancer specialist puts a time limit on my remaining days on this earth, who am I to disagree?
+When one of the most decorated and respected cancer specialists puts a time limit on my remaining days on this earth, who am I to disagree?
 I’m not the expert, the doctors are.
 I was in shock and probably at the lowest point in my life.